What is experiential learning?

 Instead of just applying to advertised internships, proactively contact organizations about doing an internship with them as they may be more willing to accommodate your class or work schedule if you are essentially volunteering a few hours of your time to assist them with a project.
-Job shadowing or attending a site visit through the Take a Patriot to Work program are other options.
+Job shadowing or attending a site visit through the Employer Site Visits program are other options.

 Experiential Learning Opportunities

 Spend a day with a professional in a job or company that interests you.
 Some organizations offer a formal externship program varying in length, usually one to three days.
-You can also connect with someone in the company to set up a job shadow on your own or participate in a site visit through Take a Patriot to Work.
+You can also connect with someone in the company to set up a job shadow on your own or participate in a site visit through the Employer Site Visit Program.

 There are hundreds of positions for students on campus.
 Use Handshake to find and apply to them and begin building your resume!

 Community-based learning includes volunteer service, community based research, and any other avenues of applying course-related skills to assist local (and sometimes global) service organizations.
 You can also receive course credit for community based learning.

 Solidify your academic and career interests by gaining research experience alongside faculty members.
 Research opportunities are particularly recommended if you are considering graduate school.

 Semester or summer-long study abroad experiences provide the unique opportunity for cultural immersion and language acquisition during an extended stay in a foreign country.